WangFeng18/Segment-Anything-in-NeRF/README.md

 pip install viser
 ```

 and make sure `node.js` and `yarn` are available on your machine.
-Refer to [this](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) if you do not how to install.
+Refer to [this](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04) if you are not clear about how to install.